-Compliance: An emergency authorization request with the Section 402 National Pollutant Discharge Elimination System (NPDES) General Permit for the state of Connecticut will be filed as part of the aquatic pesticide use permit application with CTDEEP.
+Compliance: An emergency authorization request with the Section 402 National Pollutant Discharge Elimination System (NPDES) General Permit for the state of Connecticut was filled as a part of the aquatic pesticide use permit application with CTDEEP.

 6. Coastal Zone Management Act of 1972, as amended, 16 U.S.C.
 1451 et seq.